 The waiting is the hardest part! –Tom Petty (RIP)

 There are no known cases of someone actually dying from eating bad fermented veggies.
-As long as you Trust Your Senses (i.e. if something makes you gag when you hold it up to your face), you will stay safe!
-In the outside chance that something does go wrong, bad ferments make great compost!
+As long as you Trust Your Senses (i.e. if something makes you gag when you hold it up to your face, don’t override that), you will stay safe!
+In the outside chance that something does go wrong, bad ferments can be composted (in fact, fermentation and composting are practically the same thing!)

 DIY fermenting is one of the least expensive and most natural ways to eat healthily.
 Fermenting food requires no special equipment and no electricity.
 It’s bio-powered!
 You can start with just a few basic ingredients and items you probably already have in your kitchen: a wide-mouthed glass, ceramic or (food-grade) plastic container, a plate, a dish towel, and kosher or sea salt.